Our History

 Tony Turner and the end of our pigs

-Tony started at the Farm in 1962 and worked with us until XX.
+Tony started at the Farm in 1962 and worked with us until 2019.
 When we gave up pig farming, he went on to help with the growing and selling of the PYO crops and general farm maintenance.
 Tony began with a herd of 15 Landrace sows, which gradually rose to 200.
 At any one time, he could be looking after up to 2,000 pigs, including the piglets.

 By the early 1990’s our pig business was reaching a natural end.
 If we were to continue – we needed to expand.
 There was also the consideration that visiting customers and pigs were not a sensible mix!
 Furthermore, it was at a time when there was a move away from intensive pig farming.
 And so the last pig left the Farm in 1992, the same year that the Farm Shop opened in its present buildings.
 Since giving up the pigs. it was a struggle to settle the business: to find new enterprises and continue to nurture the fledgling ones we had already started.